atlasxomics/ATX_snap/README.md

 5. Click the 'Launch Workflow' button on the bottom-right of the parameters page.
 This will automatically navigate you to the Executions tab of the workflow.

 6. From the Executions tab, you can view the status of the launched Workflow.
 Once the Workflow has completed running, the status will change to 'Succeeded'; if the workflow has the status 'Failed', please contact an AtlasXomics Support Scientist.
-You can click on the workflow execution to view a more granular workflow status and see output logs.
+You can click on the Workflow execution to view a more granular Workflow status and see output logs.

 7. Workflow outputs are loaded into the LatchBio [Data module](https://wiki.latch.bio/wiki/data/overview) in the `snap_outs` directory.